 One of the main reasons I joined Skyflow was because I had experienced the privacy-versus-personalization tradeoff first-hand in a prior role at Google.

-Today, we’re excited to launch the Skyflow Payments Data Privacy Vault, a new product designed to help fintech companies quickly build and bring to market, privacy-first fintech applications.
+Today, we’re excited to launch the Skyflow Fintech Data Privacy Vault, a new product designed to help fintech companies quickly build and bring to market, privacy-first fintech applications.

 Over the last decade, businesses have significantly increased the amount of sensitive data they collect in order to create personalized customer experiences and unlock new growth opportunities.
 During this time, numerous high-profile data breaches have shined a light on the outdated data privacy and security practices of most businesses.